waylonggggg/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The CCA does not exist in the list.
+The student does not exist in the list.

     * 3a1.
 System shows an error message.

-      Use case resumes at step 2.

-**Use case: Add a role to a student in a CCA**

-**MSS**

-1. User requests to list students
-2. System shows list of students
-3. User requests to list CCAs
-4. System shows list of CCAs
-5. User requests to add a role to a specific student in a specific CCA
-6. System adds the role to the student in the CCA
-7. System shows the role has been added

-    Use case ends.

-**Extensions**

-* 2a.
-The student list is empty.

-  Use case ends.

-* 4a.
-The CCA list is empty.

-  Use case ends.

-* 6a.
-The student does not exist in the list.

-    * 6a1.
-System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-* 6b.
+* 3b.
 The CCA does not exist in the list.

-    * 6b1.
+    * 3b1.
 System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-* 6c.
+* 3c.
 The role already exists for the student in the CCA.

-    * 6c1.
+    * 3c1.
 System shows role already exists.

       Use case ends.

-* 6d.
+* 3d.
 The student is not in the CCA.

-    * 6d1.
+    * 3d1.
 System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-* 6e.
+* 3e.
 The role does not exist.

-    * 6e1.
+    * 3e1.
 System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-**Use case: Delete a role from a student in a CCA**
+**UC9: Delete a role from a student in a CCA**

 **MSS**

-1. User requests to list students
+1. User <u>lists the students (UC1)</u>.
-2. System shows list of students
-3. User requests to delete a role from a specific student in a specific CCA
+2. User requests to delete a role from a specific student in a specific CCA.
-4. System deletes the role from the student in the CCA
+3. System deletes the role from the student in the CCA.
-5. System shows the role has been deleted
+4. System shows the role has been deleted.

     Use case ends.

 **Extensions**

 * 2a.
-The student list is empty.

-  Use case ends.

-* 3a.
 The student does not exist in the list.

-    * 3a1.
+    * 2a1.
 System shows an error message.

       Use case resumes at step 2.

-* 3b.
+* 2b.
 The student does not have the role in the CCA.

-    * 3b1.
+    * 2b1.
 System shows an error message.

       Use case resumes at step 2.

-* 3c.
+* 2c.
 The role does not exist.

-   * 3c1.
+   * 2c1.
 System shows an error message.

       Use case resumes at step 2.

-**Use case: Add CCA to a student**
+**UC10: Add CCA to a student**

 **MSS**

-1. User requests to list students
+1. User <u>requests to list the students (UC1)</u>.
-2. System shows list of students
+2. System shows list of CCAs.
-3. User requests to list CCAs
-4. System shows list of CCAs
-5. User requests to add a CCA to a specific student
+3. User requests to add a CCA to a specific student.
-6. System adds the CCA to the student
+4. System adds the CCA to the student.
-7. System shows the CCA has been added
+5. System shows the CCA has been added.

     Use case ends.

 **Extensions**

 * 2a.
-The student list is empty.

-  Use case ends.

-* 4a.
 The CCA list is empty.

    Use case ends.

-* 6a.
+* 3a.
 The student does not exist in the list.

-    * 6a1.
+    * 3a1.
 System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-* 6b.
+* 3b.
 The CCA does not exist in the list.

-    * 6b1.
+    * 3b1.
 System shows an error message.

-      Use case resumes at step 5.
+      Use case resumes at step 3.

-* 6c.
+* 3c.
 The student is already in the CCA.

-    * 6c1.
+    * 3c1.
 System shows student already in CCA.

       Use case ends.

-**Use case: Delete a CCA from a student**
+**UC11: Delete a CCA from a student**

 **MSS**

-1. User requests to list students
+1. User <u>lists the students (UC1)</u>.
-2. System shows list of students
-3. User requests to delete a CCA from a specific student
+2. User requests to delete a CCA from a specific student.
-4. System deletes the CCA from the student
+3. System deletes the CCA from the student.
-5. System shows the CCA has been deleted
+4. System shows the CCA has been deleted.

     Use case ends.

 **Extensions**

 * 2a.
-The student list is empty.

-  Use case ends.

-* 3a.
 The student does not exist in the list.

-   * 3a1.
+   * 2a1.
 System shows an error message.

       Use case resumes at step 2.

-* 3b.
+* 2b.
 The CCA does not exist in the list.

-   * 3b1.
+   * 2b1.
 System shows an error message.

       Use case resumes at step 2.

-* 3c.
+* 2c.
 The student is not in the CCA.

-   * 3c1.
+   * 2c1.
 System shows an error message.

       Use case resumes at step 2.